 Realizing that simple doesn’t necessarily mean easy brings freedom.
 It means you’re not doing it wrong if try as you might, life keeps throwing you curve balls.
 It means you can be proud of yourself for showing up and taking small, consistent steps in the direction you choose to go.
 Perfection is not the goal.
 Easy isn’t the goal.

-A right-sized life is the goal – at least for me.
-And my right-sized life is a simple one.
+A right-sized life based on soulful simplicity is the goal – at least for me.

 NOW WHAT?
 Join me in the Brave & Beautiful Community, where you’ll receive evidence-based education & encouragement to help you learn and practice the tools, mindset shifts, and habits that help us live mind-body healthy and show up fully – with joy and purpose – to our imperfect & beautiful lives.